cabify-backend-bootcamp/exercices/README.md

 ### Create a new repo

 These are the step to create a new repo.
 1. Create a new repo in github or gitlab what ever you prefer.
+(NOTE: Do not initialize the repo on github/gitlab)
 1. Create a new folder in our computer.
 1. Inside create a new empty file README.md
 1. `git init`